Fano 4-folds having a prime divisor of Picard number 1: The 28 families of Fano fourfolds

-Finally, by \cite[Theorem 3.8]{CD}, any Fano 4-fold $X$ of Picard number $\rho_X=3$ which admits a prime divisor $D$ with $\dim \mathcal N_1(D,X)=1$ is isomorphic to one of the varieties $X$ constructed above.
-Any such $X$, then, is given by a triple $(Z, a, d)$, where $Z$ is a smooth Fano 3-fold with $\rho_Z=1$ and:
+Finally, by \cite[Theorem 3.8]{CD}, any Fano fourfold $X$ of Picard number $\rho_X=3$ which admits a prime divisor $D$ with $\dim \mathcal N_1(D,X)=1$ is isomorphic to one of the varieties $X$ constructed above.
+Any such $X$, then, is given by a triplet $(Z, a, d)$, where $Z$ is a smooth Fano threefold with $\rho_Z=1$ and: